 You can upload keys for the origin through the web interface for Builder, or by using the

 hab origin key upload command.
-You must be authenticated using the access token described earlier before you can upload keys.
+You must have the access token for authentication, as described earlier, before you can upload keys.

-Once Builder possesses at least the public key of the origin, you may upload one or more packages to that origin by using the
+As long as you are already a member of the Habitat origin, once Builder possesses at least the public origin key, then you may upload one or more artifacts to that origin with the

 hab pkg upload command.
-Builder will check the cryptographic integrity of the package before allowing you to upload it.
-Uploading packages is also a privileged operation for which you must have the access token.
+After Habitat validates the cryptographic integrity of the artifact, it is then uploaded and stored on Builder.
+Uploading artifacts is a privileged operation for which you must have the access token.

 By default, newly uploaded packages are placed in the